sreeneo007/hci-take-home-interview-v2/README.md

 ## Front-end (React)
 1. Navigate to the PatientAdministrationSystem.UI directory.
-2. Install the necessary npm packages. npm install
+2. Install the necessary npm packages
-3. Create a .env file in the root of the PatientAdministrationSystem.UI directory with the following content:
+   Command:  npm install
-   	VITE_API_LOCAL_BASE_URL=http://localhost:5272/api
+4. Create a .env file in the root of the PatientAdministrationSystem.UI directory with the following content:- VITE_API_LOCAL_BASE_URL=http://localhost:5272/api VITE_API_REMOTE_BASE_URL=https://patientadminapi.azurewebsites.net/api
-	VITE_API_REMOTE_BASE_URL=https://patientadminapi.azurewebsites.net/api
+6. Start the development server.
-4. Start the development server. npm run dev
+    Command:npm run dev
-5. Open your browser and navigate to http://localhost:5173.
+8. Open your browser and navigate to http://localhost:5173.

 ## Running Tests